Frequently Asked Questions

 9. How can I learn more about CBDC or comment on the paper?

 Reading Money and Payments: The U.S. Dollar in the Age of Digital Transformation is a good place to start.
 This paper concludes with a request for public comment, the first step in a broad consultation that will also include targeted outreach and public forums.
-At the end of the paper you'll find a list of questions and a link to provide any answers you may wish to submit using the form at federalreserve.gov/apps/forms/CBDC.
-It is not a requirement that all questions be answered.
+The CBDC comment period has ended.
+You can submit any additional questions about CBDC through the Board's Contact Us form.

 10. What are the Federal Reserve's ongoing technological initiatives related to CBDC?